urupaud/k3s-fiverr/README.md

 `k3d create --name dev` <-- Create k3s cluster name as "dev", you can give a cluster name as your wish

-Hope you've already have installed kubectl if not refer : https://kubernetes.io/docs/tasks/tools/install-kubectl/
+Hope you've already installed kubectl if not refer : https://kubernetes.io/docs/tasks/tools/install-kubectl/

 `export KUBECONFIG="$(k3d get-kubeconfig --name='dev')"` <-- set KUBECONFIG to use kubectl